alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

                   the ephemeral ports (49152 to 65535), used by router to find the right machine.

                   even with the large range of ephemeral ports, it is possible that two computer choose the same source port around the same time.
-In this situation, the router normally selects unused port a random instead.
+In this situation, the router normally selects random unused port instead.

             b. port forwarding: A technique where specific destination ports can be configured to always be delivered to specifics nodes.